JackBilbo/lxn-dg808s/README.md

 <h2>New in this version</h2>

+- Course pointer arrow.
+Shows you which way to turn for waypoint/airport (can be activated on interface config page)

 - New page: Thermalling Helper (copied B21's code over from AS 33) as subpage under "WPT"

 - New displayable values from thermalling page: